controlecidadao/samantha_ia/README.md

 <br>

-Each of these models and prompts sequences can be executed more than once via the **_Number of loops_** feature.
+Each of these models and prompts sequences can be executed more than once via the _Number of Loops_ feature.

 <br><br>